 Maia is an artist, author and multi award-winning children’s book illustrator based in Cornwall, UK.
 She is self taught, still teaching herself, and suspects that journey will never end.
-Her art is both fuelled by and a means to express her passions, be it a connection to the wild, surfing, a compassion and sensitivity towards nature and all living beings, or that inexpressible sense of wonder and astonishment at the fact that something called existence exists.
+Meandering through forests, oceans, outer space and inner space, her work is an exploration of consciousness, the interconnectedness of all things, and a celebration of the natural world.
+But above all it’s the paradoxical attempt of expressing the inexpressible: the mind-blowing mystery of this thing we call life, the indescribable and deeply sensed "experience" of wonder and awe at the fact that something called existence exists.

 There could have just been nothing, yet here we are.